xrdocs/design/_blogs/2023-11-15-routed-access-for-rural-broadband.md

 Once the user’s traffic reaches the OLT, it gets handed off to the access network which takes that traffic to the Internet (or other service).
 The design of access networks is also determined by geography and the availability of fiber.
 Two typical designs are ring and point-to-point.

 In a routed ring access topology, routers are connected in a ring.
-Because traffic can flow in either direction, the ring topology provides an automatic backup path if a link or router fails.
+Because traffic can flow in either direction, the ring topology provides an automatic backup path if a link or router fails with sub 50-millisecond convergence times.

 In the following example topology, generic XGS-PON OLTs with 10G uplinks connect to a 100G routed access ring of NCS 540s.
 The 55A1-24Hs, with 24 100G ports, can aggregate multiple 100G NCS 540 rings and, if needed, provide uplinks for 100G OLT shelves.